gnadare/gnadare.github.io/content/en/teaching/university courses/index.md

 #   Otherwise, set `slides = ""`.
 slides: ''
 ---
+*Click on a course to view detailed information.*

 [Introduction to Theory of Computation.]({{< ref "courses/itc.md" >}}) This class deals with fundamental questions: what is computable,